-Set expectations for how attendees should act:
+3. Set expectations for how attendees should act

-- Consider and communicate your policy on un-registered attendees, video recording, and disruption.
+- Consider and communicate your policy on unregistered attendees, video recording, and disruption.

 - Articulate each attendee’s responsibility for ensuring the safety and security of the event.
 90% of data breaches are due to human error, so it’s important for everyone to be mindful of risks when online.

-Protect your personnel:
+5. Protect your personnel

 - Use caution and avoid sharing sensitive personal information on the individuals hosting the event and where the broadcast is being held, unless necessary.